hapax/hapax.github.io/assets/alien-maths.md

 counterparts in tasks involving fine-grained perceptions of snow, since their survival literally depends on it.
-Like chemists, there should be measurable cognitive differences as a result of training, with the mental effort of correctly learning the use of language part of that training.
+Like chemists, there should be measurable cognitive differences as a result of training, and learning the lingo is part of that training.
 <!-- since, like a chemist, they are trained to do so.
 Put differently, survival *depends* on measurable cognitive differences that are plausibly reflected in the language. -->